flenniken/collections/docs/collection-maker.md

 descriptions, and an arbitrary image order.
 You will update this information later using the maker page.

-Run the command and specify the folder:
+Run the command and specify the temp folder number:

 ~~~
 scripts/maker -c 3